Skip to content

 Up to $175K USDA feasibility grant for ag-tech, food, forestry, and rural innovation startups — one annual solicitation, submitted via Grants.gov.

-How to apply in South Dakota
+How to apply for South Dakota's funding stack, in order

 South Dakota small business funding FAQ